Amaym0n/AmaymonMaster/Coursera_PJ/OpenCV/README.md

+For the code output, please, download the HTML file and run it

 Hint 1

 To access the newspapers in the zipfile, you must first use the Zipfile library to open the zipfile then iterate through the objects (newspapers) in the zipfile using .infolist().
 Try and write a simple routine to just go through the zipfile, printing out the name of the file as well as using display().
 Remember that the PIL.Image library can .open() files, and that items in .infolist() in the zipfile each appear to Python just as if they were a file (these are called "file-like" objects).